Kalisz Wins 400 IM In Record-Setting Fashion

 Georgia can claim one achievement that no other collegiate sports program can – three NCAA Woman of the Year Award winners in Lisa Coole (1997), Kristy Kowal (2000) and Kim Black (2001).
 Georgia is the only program in the nation to have more than one winner – and Bauerle has coached all three.

-Bauerle has been inducted into the State of Georgia Sports Hall of Fame, the Georgia Aquatics Hall of Fame and the Montgomery County (Pa.)
-Coaches Hall of Fame.
+Bauerle has been inducted into the State of Georgia, the Georgia Aquatics and the Montgomery County (Pa.)
+Coaches halls of fame.
 He also received the Bill Hartman Award, which is one of the highest honors given to a former UGA student-athlete based on 20 years of excellence in his profession.

 Besides coaching, Bauerle has dedicated his time and efforts to several community service endeavors.
 In 1983, Bauerle and three partners played 125 hours of tennis at the Jennings Mill Country Club to raise more than $50,000 for the American Cancer Society.
 He received the Billy Hudson Distinguished Citizen Award from the Northeast Georgia Council of the Boy Scouts of America for his community service efforts.
 Bauerle has been selected to Sphinx Club, Blue Key Society, the Gridiron Society and Phi Kappa Phi.
 He is also an avid outdoorsman.

-Bauerle, a native of Glenside, Pa., has three sons: John, Magill (who is named after legendary Georgia tennis coach and swimming letterman Dan Magill) and Duke.
+Bauerle, a native of Glenside, Pa., and his wife, Leigh Ann, have three sons: John, Magill (who is named after legendary Georgia tennis coach and swimming letterman Dan Magill) and Duke.

 Georgia Men (1983-Present)

 • 2-Time SEC Coach of the Year (1992, 1997)

 • 102 All-Americans, earning 185 First-Team and 422 Honorable Mention certificates

 • 75 SEC individual champions